Forex Market: Indian rupee recovers against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

-Mumbai: The Indian rupee surged against the US dollar in the forex market.
-The positive trend in the Indian share market and pullback in crude oil prices supported the local currency.
+Mumbai: The Indian rupee edged higher against the US dollar in the forex market.
+The positive trend in the Indian share market and weakening of the US dollar has supported the local currency.

-At the interbank foreign exchange, the Indian rupee opened at 76.40 against the US dollar.
-During trading it reached at 76.32, registering a rise of 30 paise from the last close.
-On Tuesday, The Indian rupee had settled at 76.62 against the American currency.
+At the interbank foreign exchange, the Indian rupee opened at 76.08 against the US dollar.
+During trading it then reached at 75.99, registering a gain of 19 paise from the previous close.
+On Tuesday, the rupee had settled flat at 76.18 against the American currency.

 Also Read: Commodity Market: Gold price falls sharply

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, was trading 0.21% lower at 99.89.
-Foreign institutional investors were net sellers in the Indian share market, as they offloaded shares worth Rs 1,249.74 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, declined 0.02% to 98.47.
+Foreign institutional investors emerged as net buyers in the Indian share market, as they purchased shares worth Rs 384.48 crore, according to stock exchange.

 Post Your Comments